 During our formative years there are people who have a great impact in our lives and the way we look at things, usually our parents; although this may not always be the case.

 Throughout my life there were a few people who taught me some valuable lessons, out of those people two men had the most impact in my life, my grandfather and my father.
-Anyone who knew those two men was aware of just how different they were.
+Anyone who knew those two men are aware of just how different they were.
 Looking back at some of the lessons taught by them, I can see how although their teachings seemed different at first, they really did compliment each other.
-Growing up I found their differences confusing, yet over time life provided me with the ability to see that how both teachings were really two different sides of the same coin.
+Growing up I found their differences confusing yet over time life provided me with the ability to see how both teachings were really two different sides of the same coin.

 My relationship with both of them was very different.
 I always respected and deeply loved my grandfather, on the other hand I feared yet loved my father; regardless of our very dysfunctional relationship.
 Those type of mixed up emotions are natural within dysfunctional parent/child relationships, as most of us would like to be loved and accepted by our parents.
 My relationship with my father only got better much later in life and we were able to achieve closure and mend old wounds.

 There is a saying I like, “In order for a plant to grow beautiful and strong one has to put manure on it”, manure is nothing but “shit”.
 Similarly the Chinese and the Indian have long admired the Lotus flower and have used it as an allegory in their teachings; indeed a lotus flower is a very beautiful, exotic, mesmerizing flower.
 One does not find a Lotus flower growing in a pretty garden surrounded by perfect conditions; it grows in shallow, murky waters.
-Out of the mud the Lotus emerges with all its beauty and its splendor, it is the same for the human soul!.
+Out of the mud the Lotus emerges with all its beauty and its splendor…it is the same for the human soul!.

 We all have the ability to love and connect with life at a deep and real level, however just like consciousness this ability needs to be developed.
 People who grow in loving atmospheres are blessed and they have their own beautiful purpose in life but they also have areas in which they too need to grow; areas they may not have developed due to being over sheltered.